-Nepal remains one of the poorest countries in the world.
-It is highly vulnerable to climate instability, struggling with both water scarcity in some areas and increased flooding in others.
-As of 2015, only 27 percent of the population had access to safely managed water, a slight (3 percent) improvement from 2000.
-Basic sanitation remains low throughout the country, though it did improve in rural areas from 16 percent in 2000 to 45 percent in 2015, and in urban areas from 42 percent to 52 percent in the same time period,
+Nepal is highly vulnerable to climate instability, struggling with both water scarcity in some areas and increased flooding in others.
+Only 27 percent of the population has access to safely managed water, a slight (3 percent) improvement from 2000.
+Access to safely managed sanitation remains low throughout the country, though 62 percent of people have access to at least basic sanitation services.

 Nepal’s geography includes lowland plateaus with abundant water resources, though they are often stressed during long dry spells in Kathmandu Valley when drinking water is limited.
 In addition, rising temperatures are accelerating glacier melt in the Himalayas, increasing flooding and ultimately decreasing river flow and freshwater resources.